 I will admit that I dislike knitting socks.
 I’ve tried various patterns and have never fell in love with knitting them.
 Many, many people knit loads of socks, and sock patterns seem to be very popular.
 Knitting one sock can be sort of fun, but then you have to start again and knit the same thing all over again!

-The nice thing about the flip-flop sock (this pattern) is that it is a much quicker knit because you are only knitting the sole and toe holders.
-There is no cuff or dreaded heel to deal with.
+The nice thing about the flip-flop sock is that it is a much quicker knit because you are only knitting the sole and toe holders.
+There is no cuff or dreaded heel to deal with like regular socks.
 But you still must make two!
 By the time I finished the second sock, I was ready to celebrate.

 I choose this free pattern because I have made socks and I thought I could figure this one out.
-You should be careful of knitting free patterns because they can end up being incorrect.
+You should be careful of knitting free patterns because they can end up being incorrect – (share them and then they disappear!).
 Read my next post about that.